-Major incident declared as moorland fires merge
+Major incident declared as moorland fires on Winter Hill and Scout Road merge

 -

-Major incident declared as moorland fires merge
+Major incident declared as moorland fires on Winter Hill and Scout Road merge

 A major incident has been declared after two large-scale moorland fires merged.